 Monthly Support Groups

-The Buddy’s Place Monthly Gathering group meets on the second Monday of each month to share a meal and work together on a creative, grief-related project.
+The Buddy’s Place Monthly Gathering group meets on the second Monday of each month to work together on a creative, grief-related project.
 Note: You do not have to attend the 8-Week Session to attend Monthly Gatherings.

 Buddy’s Place offers an 8-week support group each spring and fall.
 While children and teens engage in goal-oriented activities that are age-appropriate, parents and caregivers participate in a group focused on understanding children’s grief and how to better help the children work through it.

 As there is no limit to grief, families may take advantage of the program whenever they need it.
-Sessions are held in Western Springs.
+Click here to download the Buddy's Place program registration form.

 Reach out to Buddy’s Place today